andrei124/andrei124/README.md

 <br>

-🌱 Full-Stack Software Engineer - main areas: Web-App development, Server-side development
+🌱 Full-Stack Software Engineer - main areas: React.js, TypeScript, Java, C# (but flexible in picking up other languages and frameworks)

 👯 Contributions to any of my repositories are welcome!
 Feel free to raise issues and open PRs :)